edgeimpulse/expert-projects/predictive-maintenance-and-fault-classification/brickml-3d-printer-anomaly-detection.md

 ![](../.gitbook/assets/brickml-3d-printer-anomaly-detection/17-live-results.png)

 During live testing we can also check out the **Anomaly Detection** feature.
-For this a gave the printer a little shake.
+For this I gave the printer a little shake.
 The result of this is that the Anomaly score skyrockets, indicating that some irregularity was detected:

 ![](../.gitbook/assets/brickml-3d-printer-anomaly-detection/18-live-anomaly.png)